On the Benefits of Active Data Collection in Operator Learning: Introduction

-Technically, the framework in \cite{kovachki2024data} also allows for an active data collection strategy, as arbitrary input functions may be selected.
-However, the upper bound established in \cite[Theorem 3.3]{kovachki2024data} is derived based on input functions $v_1, \ldots, v_n$ drawn iid from $\mu$.
-Their proof follows a standard empirical risk minimization (ERM) analysis, achieving a convergence rate that, at best, corresponds to the Monte Carlo rate of $n^{-1/2}$.
-Since their goal is to identify a class that yields a rate that decays polynomially with the number of samples, they are content with this bound.
-Exploring whether an adaptive data collection strategy, informed by the covariance of $\mu$, could yield faster rates in their setting is an interesting future direction.

 Our work considers the setting where $\mu$ is defined by a stochastic process with a specific covariance structure.
 Such a $\mu$ was taken to be a Gaussian process with mean zero and covariance given by $\alpha (-\nabla^2 + \beta \identity)^{-\gamma}$ in \citep{bhattacharya2021model, li2020fourier, kovachki2023neural}.
-The use of Karhunen–Lo\`{e}ve decomposition for generating input functions is also discussed in \cite[Section 4.1]{boulle2023mathematical}.
+The use of Karhunen–Lo\`{e}ve decomposition for generating input functions is also discussed by \citet[Section 4.1]{boulle2023mathematical}.
+Our upper bound also share conceptual similarities with results in \cite{lanthaler2022error, lanthaler2023operator}, who established approximation error bounds, rather than estimation, in terms of s eigenvalues of covariance operator.

-Finally, we highlight the ICML 2024 tutorial by \cite{azizzadenesheli2024}, who mentions active data collection as an important future direction for operator learning.
-We also acknowledge the extensive literature on the learning-theoretic aspects of active learning \citep{hanneke2013statistical}.
-While our model differs from the active learning framework commonly studied in the statistical learning theory literature (see Section \ref{sec:active_traditional} for a more detailed discussion), our work is inspired by that literature.
+Finally, we highlight the ICML 2024 tutorial by \citet{azizzadenesheli2024}, who mentions active data collection as an important future direction for operator learning.
+We also acknowledge the extensive literature on the learning-theoretic foundations of active learning \citep{settles2009active}.
+The active learning framework we adopt is known as the membership query model, which has a rich history in learning theory \cite{angluin1988queries}.
+A more detailed discussion of various active learning models within the learning theory literature is deferred to Section \ref{sec:active_traditional}.